fmarinf/image2text/README.md

 ## Getting Started

-The development behind this project is based on simple development, which seeks to deploy an application with ML algorithms supported by Google within short period of time.
+The development behind this project is based on simple development, which seeks to deploy an application with ML algorithms supported by Google within a short period of time.
+The app is based on a web dev course using Flutter and Android Studio.